Trademarks & Brand Protection

 - Maintain the mark — A mark remains protected only if it remains in use.
 Every few years, you will be required to prove to the USPTO that the mark is active.

 The registration process may take anywhere from three months to over a year, depending in part on the thoroughness of your research and preparation of the application.
 Our office is available to clients from start to finish and we work to address thoroughly any issues raised by the USPTO.

 When another company's similar name, style, lettering, picture or other branding violates or causes confusion with your trademark, you may have a valid infringement claim.
 Our business litigation lawyers will attempt to stop the unauthorized use by obtaining an injunction against the infringer.
 When it is in your best interest, we can also pursue damages for brand dilution and lost profits.

-The attorneys at Hamilton Law, PLC in Kalamazoo, Michigan help Southwest Michigan entrepreneurs and business owners with trademark applications and infringement actions.
+The attorneys at Hamilton Law in Kalamazoo, Michigan help Southwest Michigan entrepreneurs and business owners with trademark applications and infringement actions.
 Our office is available for in-person appointments.
 We also offer virtual telephone consultations and appointments.
-To schedule a free initial consultation with our office, call 269-488-8394 or contact us online.
+To schedule a free consultation with our office, call 269-488-8394 or contact us online.